 Lastly, if adding a second dog early is right for your family depends on your circumstances and your senior dog.
-It may very well be best to spend all available time with your buddy.
+It may be best to spend all available time with your buddy.
 Grieve after it passes, let time pass, and get a new dog half a year or a year later.
-It all depends on your individual circumstances.
+It all depends on your circumstances.

 Cremation and Other Considerations When Saying Goodbye to Your Dog